mlabs-haskell/plutus-specification-language/examples/simple.md

 ## Proof layers

-One attempt sketch, following the [Proof Architecture diagram](../img/ProofArchitecture.svg).
+One attempt sketch, following the [Proof Architecture diagram](../README.md#general-design).

 ### Protocol Theorems

-Here's one way to specify the first bullet point of [What we really want]:
+Here's one way to specify the first bullet point of [what we really want](#what-we-really-want):

 ```
 ∀ (o :: UTxO SimpleDexDatum) (w :: Wallet) (s :: SigningKey).